 Will Immunotherapy Work Before or After Surgery for Mesothelioma?

 Immunotherapy is currently only approved for mesothelioma when surgery is off the table.
 The approval could expand, though.

 Since the survival rates are low when PD-L1 expression is high, especially for surgery cases, immunotherapy drugs like Opdivo and Keytruda can be utilized before or after an operation.

 One clinical trial is actually testing both.
 Dr. Patrick Forde and his team at Johns Hopkins in Baltimore, Maryland, are using Opdivo and Yervoy starting six weeks before surgery.
 Patients have the option of resuming the therapy after their operation.
 Another trial is using Opdivo plus chemotherapy before surgery.

 This method enhances the immune system in the cancer’s earliest stages.
 Doctors hope the T-cells slow the disease growth, allowing a larger percentage to be removed during surgery.
 The enhanced immune system again benefits if the anti-PL-L1 therapy continues after surgery.

 Both clinical trials are accepting new patients.
 Please reach out to our medical team if you want to learn more about how immunotherapy can improve survival.
 We can also get you a second opinion for your diagnosis, which may reveal whether you have a high PD-L1 expression.
-Email our lead patient advocate and registered nurse, Jenna Campagna, at email@example.com.
+Email our lead patient advocate and registered nurse, Karen Ritter, at email@example.com.